 January 31 - July 25

 **Some programs are limited access and may have different admission restrictions.
-See your advisor for details.
+See your academic advisor for details.
 Some programs, such as Elementary Education, offer limited course selection during the spring and summer terms for those students who are admitted in the spring term.
-If attending full time is a requirement for you due to aid or housing, please contact Chelsea Kopkin at firstname.lastname@example.org, academic advisor in Student Academic Services, regarding how the Elementary Ed program is structured for spring versus fall admits.
+If attending full time is a requirement for you due to financial aid or housing, please contact Chelsea Kopkin at firstname.lastname@example.org regarding how the Elementary Education program is structured for spring versus fall admits.

-Admission is based upon successful completion of classes currently in progress.
+Note: Admission to the College of Education is based upon successful completion of classes currently in progress.
 The College of Education reserves the right to rescind admission for the upcoming term based upon unsuccessful completion of in-progress courses.